knowmics-lab/RNAdetector/README.md

 ***RNAdetector*** supports several species such as ***Human***, ***Mouse*** and ***C.elegans*** that are available for download in our remote repository.
 However, It can be also easily used with ***any other organism*** by uploading their indexed genomes and genomic annotations or indexed transcriptome following the step-by-step procedures detailed in the user interface.
 ## Non-coding RNAs analyzed
 In addition to mRNAs, ***RNAdetector*** can also analyze several classes of small and long ncRNAs.
-Specifically, for Human, Mouse and C.elegans RNA-Seq data (with some exceptions) the following ncRNA classes can be analyzed:
+Specifically, for Human, Mouse and C.elegans RNA-Seq data the following ncRNA classes can be analyzed:
 ##### Small non-coding RNAs
 - micro RNAs (miRNAs)
 - PIWI-associated RNAs (piRNAs)